humdrum-tools/humdrum-notation-plugin/topic/musicxml/index.md

 vim:	ts=3
 ---

-{% include default-header.html %}
+# Embedding MusicXML #

 In addition to Humdrum data, MusicXML files can be embedded in the webpage (or loaded from an external URL).
 In general doing this is slower since an extra conversion into Humdrum is needed, and MusicXML files are about 20 times larger than Humdrum data for the same score.
-The <nobr>30-measure</nobr>
-example on this page is 216 KB, while the Humdrum data is 12 KB.
+The <nobr>30-measure</nobr> example on this page is 216 KB, while the Humdrum data is 12 KB.
+This will cause display of MusicXML data to be slower than direct display of Humdrum data.
 You can also <a target="_blank" href="http://doc.verovio.humdrum.org/interface/musicxml/">drag-and-drop a MusicXML file</a> into <a target="_blank"